What is Activation energy?

 An amount of energy that escalates beyond an energy barrier to obtain variables from a reaction.

-It is often unmentioned yet plays a vital role in chemistry and physics.
+It is often unmentioned yet plays a vital role in physics and chemistry.

 Example of activation energy.